-This programmatic portfolio and allocations overview 2023 was elaborated under the direction of the Education Cannot Wait (ECW) Secretariat.
+This programmatic portfolio and financial allocations overview for 2023 was produced under the direction of the Education Cannot Wait (ECW) Secretariat.
 The document covers the period from 1 January to 31 December 2023.

-The views expressed in this publication are those of the author(s) and do not necessarily represent those of the United Nations, including donor agencies or the UN Member States.
+The views expressed in this publication are those of the author(s) and do not necessarily represent those of the United Nations, donor agencies or United Nations Member States.
 The boundaries, names, and designations used on the maps in this publication do not imply official endorsement or acceptance by the United Nations, Education Cannot Wait, or partner countries.
-All figures are presented in US dollars.
+All figures are presented in United States dollars.

-Education Cannot Wait, April 2024
+© Education Cannot Wait, April 2024